The Luggage from Discworld is a beloved character. Much like most Discworld characters, there are a huge number to draw from.

 Preparing The Luggage STL

-Now, I should say, that I am still pretty new to the whole STL thing, and this is really my second design and print, the first one I haven’t really publicised yet because I am still working on the perfect print (and it’s very hard to hollow).
+Now, I should say that I am still pretty new to the whole STL thing, and this is really my second design and print; the first one I haven’t really publicised yet because I am still working on the perfect print (and it’s very hard to hollow).
 So this print is a “failure”, or at least there were some failings.
 The feet on the front and back didn’t print properly, and there was a slight issue with the teeth on the left side (as you look at it).
-But this could be solved with a bit more time spend on the supports… Damn my impatience.
+But this could be solved with a bit more time spent on the supports… Damn my impatience.

 Prepping and Painting

-I’m lazy, so I literally just pulled off the supports, and put the model in my wash and cure machine (who has time to sand?).
+I’m lazy, so I literally just pulled the supports off and put the model in my wash-and-cure machine (who has time to sand?).
 If the print had come out perfect, maybe I would have spent more time on prep, but I just wanted to see what it would look like painted.

-The paints I use are Games Workshop paints, I just used a base coat for a dark bronze look, a topcoat dry brushed to pick out some highlights, and then a dark wash that fills the cracks and crevices to give it a fake ambient occlusion or ageing effect.
+The paints I use are Games Workshop paints.
+I just used a base coat for a dark bronze look, a topcoat dry-brushed to pick out some highlights, and then a dark wash that fills the cracks and crevices to give it a fake ambient occlusion or ageing effect.
 This is a technique I use quite often because it gives a nice finish for very little time spent on it – probably about half an hour max.

 it’s very well done.
 Can you send me the STL so i can make one?